ni/measurement-plugin-python/README.md

 4. To stop the running measurement service, press `Enter` in the terminal to properly close the service.

 5. (Optional)After the usage of measurement, deactivate the virtual environment.
-Measurement developers can skip this step if they are not using any [virtual environments](#create-and-manage-python-measurement-package-using-venv) or [poetry-based projects.](#create-and-manage-python-measurement-package-using-poetry)
+Measurement developers can skip this step if they are not using any [virtual environments](#create-and-manage-python-measurement-package-using-venv) or [Poetry-based projects.](#create-and-manage-python-measurement-package-using-poetry)

     ```cmd
     deactivate